Sepero/XChat-Colored-Nicks-Everywhere/README.md

 Instructions for installing this plugin should be found on this page. http://xchat.org/faq/#q218

 This is an updated version of the original made by Paul "Joey" Clark.
-This updated version is a bit more cpu efficient, but was created with a two main goals in mind:
+This updated version is a bit more cpu efficient, with these main goals:

 1. Create a collaborative location for contributors on github. https://github.com/Sepero/XChat-Colored-Nicks-Everywhere
 2. Simplify the code where ever possible.